 Mary Skudzinskas – Accounting Manager – Stringfellow Management Group, Inc.

-As Accounting Manager, I assist with the daily accounting operations and financial activities of NAPSG Foundation.
+As Accounting Manager, I assist with the daily accounting operations and financial activities of the NAPSG Foundation.
 I have a Bachelor’s degree in Business Administration from Loyola University, Maryland.
 I have over 15 years of experience in the General Accounting field.
-I am passionate about accounting and integrating technology into our day to day operations.
+I am passionate about accounting and integrating technology into our day-to-day operations.